How to prioritize mental wellness in 2023

 Ringing in the new year is an age-old tradition to celebrate our experiences over the last 12 months, to acknowledge the challenges that we pushed through and to focus on the hope and opportunities of the year to come.
 For personal growth and progress, it is important to recognize the events of our past so we can better shape our future.

-It is hard to believe 2022 is here and that nearly two years have passed since the onset of the COVID-19 pandemic.
+It is hard to believe 2023 is here and that three years have passed since the onset of the COVID-19 pandemic.
 While we continue to face obstacles, both old and new, there is no better time to come together as a community and set a common goal for the new year.
-Prioritizing mental wellness in 2022 is a resolution worth committing to, and with support, success is within reach!
+Prioritizing mental wellness in 2023 is a resolution worth committing to, and with support, success is within reach!

 Here are five reasons to prioritize mental wellness this year.